 COMM Center Mentors are advanced orators, with exceptional public speaking and overall communication skills.
 They often have served as a COMM Center Coach for at least one semester.
 Mentors continue to provide peer coaching, but they also focus on a particular topic in COMM Studies and develop related workshops that are offered through the COMM Center.
 Serving as a COMM Center Mentor is a great way to explore potentially moving on to a graduate program in Communication Studies.

 COMM Center Writing Consultants are avid wordsmiths with a love for the written language.
 They are successful writers, who have earned a B+ or higher in COMM 100W and garnered an instructor's recommendation.
 Writing Consultants tutor writing both in the COMM Center and online.
 They also work on an individual writing project and publish The Bolt Magazine, a flash non-fiction magazine.

-Complete the online application form ASAP to secure your add code; applications will be considered through September 3 (but you must be ready to participate in the training sessions you see below!).
+Complete the online application form ASAP to secure your add code; applications will be considered through January 27 (but positions are competitive!).

 There is mandatory training that covers important information about running the COMM Center, the students we serve, readings on pedagogy, and much more (fun!); attendance at both training sessions is required.

 End: Thursday, December 6